 Could you please pass the word that VTA member Jerry Ravino is working on his third book.
 The title is "THE DRIVING FORCE" USMC TANK WARFARE which covers Desert Shield, Desert Storm, Kuwait and Operation Iraqi Freedom.
 This is being done at the request of our 29th.
 Commandant General Alfred Gray USMC (Ret.).
-Jerry says, on 27 October 1964, President Johnson promoted him to full "My research has taken over a year and if you could make a Ron Davidson, the Public Relations Director for 3rd Heard, Bravo Co, 1st Tanks reports on two of his good buddies: posting that I would like to hear from any Marine Tankers involved in the above operations it would be most appreciated.
+Jerry says, "My research has taken over a year and if you could make a posting that I would like to hear from any Marine Tankers involved in the above operations it would be most appreciated.
 I need as many tankers as possible to participate.
-The plan
+The plan per Al Gray is to show large scale (non amphibious) USMC tank involvement."